Workiva/over_react/doc/wrapping_js_components.md

 - Any JS type that translates to a Dart `Map` type
 - React `ref` types

 Props with those types require special utilities (such as `jsifyMapProp`) in order to behave correctly.
 These utilities were built, and have [exhaustive test coverage](https://github.com/Workiva/over_react/blob/master/test/over_react/util/prop_conversion_test.dart), to be sure that the data is handled precisely.
-While these circumstances are documented further in the [Supplemental Explanations section](#supplamental-explanations), it bears repeating that props with these types should be watched for and handled carefully.
+While these circumstances are documented further in the [Supplemental Explanations section](#supplemental-explanations), it bears repeating that props with these types should be watched for and handled carefully.

 ### Props Conversion Tables

-These are tables that helps illustrate the typing of a prop in TypeScipt and Dart.
+These are tables that helps illustrate the typing of a prop in TypeScript and Dart.
 If the library you're wrapping does not have explicit types in TypeScript for the components, it may have `PropTypes` that are fairly similar.
 If no types are available, erroring on the safe side is best as Dart can throw runtime errors if the type is incorrect.
-Some conversions are explained further in the [Supplemental Explanations section](#supplamental-explanations).
+Some conversions are explained further in the [Supplemental Explanations section](#supplemental-explanations).

 > **NOTE** that these tables are not exhaustive.
 They cover the major types that are likely to come up but don't include every type and variation that TS allows.